-Baby Shusher LLC was founded by Chad & Katie Zunker, who birthed the product out of their own personal desperation while raising their three little girls.
+Baby Shusher was created by Chad and Katie Zunker, who birthed the product out of their own personal desperation while raising their three little girls.
 The company is located in the beautiful city of Austin, Texas.

 To read the whole story, see below.
 It’s worth a look!